JesseCook/Allay/Documentation/SprintFourPlan.md

 # Sprint Four Plan
 ## Allay
-Sprint Completed November 19th, 2018
+Sprint Completed December 2th, 2018

 ### Goal
-Allow a user to create a profile and track their symptoms.
+Finish user stories, polish applications (final changes to UI), finish connecting user data to forms.

 ### Task listing, organized by user story
-* As someone first coming to the webapp, I want an easy way to make a profile.
-  * Get front-end and back-end/database communicating with eachother.
-  * Create a user login page.
-  * Maintain login information in our database, so that the user can sign in and out.

 * As someone with depression and/or anxiety, I want a way to be able to track my symptoms, so that I can objectively look at what helps and what does not.
-  * Design new UI components.
-  * Build UI components.
+  * Polish UI components.
-  * Create a list format, where the user can input things they want to track.
+  * Finish and merge list, where the user can input things they want to track.
   * Maintain user data, so that their list does not disappear when they exit the app.
   * For each item tracked, maintain a list of days where the user can input data about that item.

 ### Team Roles
 * Jesse Cook: Product Owner, Developer
-* Kasia Sayles:  Scrum Master, Developer
+* Kiran Gunasekaran: Scrum Master, Developer
-* Kiran Gunasekaran: Developer
+* Kasia Sayles: Developer
 * Nicolas Auld: Developer

 ### Initial Task Assignment